 In addition to the police, there is a public service called Protección Civil, whose organization, functioning and running is co-ordinated by Ayuntamientos, Cabildos and the Canarian Government.
 It is staffed by volunteers and is often used to assist the police in emergency situations like fires or floods, or at large public events.

-Some matters cannot be confined to the police, of course, and require legal assistance and maybe legal action.
+Some matters cannot be restricted to the police, of course, and require legal assistance and maybe legal action.
 There are various levels of Courts in Tenerife and Spain, and various types of legal professionals involved in it.
 Below is a list of the more prominent.
 Do bear in mind that if you should ever find yourself in this situation, there is the possibility that you will be entitled to legal aid: your circumstances will be assessed under the terms of the Legal Aid Law HERE.
 Anyone can apply for Legal aid, whether resident or not, and if you cannot demonstrate your financial circumstances, you can self-declare: if you are later found not to be entitled, you will have to repay any costs incurred.

-- Abogado (lawyer) – equivalent to a solicitor
+- Abogado (lawyer) – equivalent to a solicitor but who can also appear in court like a barrister

 - Notario – a legally-qualified independent public officer who officially registers and records public documents